digitalarchivo/live-blog-video-grid/README.md

 - **🔐 Passkey Authentication** - Secure login with WebAuthn (Face ID, Touch ID, Windows Hello)
 - **📝 Real-time Collaboration** - Live editing with Yjs CRDT and presence indicators
 - **🎨 Live Theme Editor** - Customize colors, fonts, spacing, and dark mode in real-time
-- **📺 Twitter Spaces Integration** - Stream directly to Twitter with OBS integration
+- **🎥 Video Manager** - Add and manage video links from any platform
 - **💾 Database Persistence** - All content and themes saved to Supabase
 - **🌐 Free Hosting Ready** - Deploy to Vercel (frontend) and Render (backend)
 - **📱 Responsive Design** - Works on all devices with beautiful animations